bwanner/HttpTools/README.md

-# HttpServer
+# HttpTools
-A easy to use and highly adjustable HTTP Server
+Easy to use and highly adjustable HTTP Server and Client